samusgray/frontend-projects/readme.md

   content in your own archive.
 Bonus: Use a templating language like handle bars to display data
 - Refactor a jQuey plugin to eliminate the jQuery depenency.
+- Use Google Maps API and HTML5 Geo Location to show a users current location.
+Bonus: Use websickets to track and update the map in real time.

 # Todo:
 - Create project templates according to archive values.